 “Briefly describe a situation where you were not in the majority.
 What did you learn from the experience?
 (400 words).”

-This is your chance to talk about an important learning experience that you’ve had in your life.
+This is your chance to talk about a significant learning experience that you’ve had in your life.
 It’s a great time to talk about the challenges you’ve faced as a minority (e.g., ethnic, socioeconomic), but it’s not the only way to answer!

 Being in the minority could be a time when your opinion on something differed from those around you.
 It could also be an example of a unique challenge you had to overcome.
 The most important thing is to tell a story about a time when you were pushed to adapt, grow, and learn – all traits that JHU SOM is looking for.